ncbdrck/reactorx200_ros_reacher/README.md

 ## Installation

-Follow these steps to install the example reach task
+Follow these steps to install this package:

 1. Clone the repository:
     ```shell